Introduction To Electric Scooter Motors [Technical Guide]

 Electric scooter motor power

-The most useful specification of an electric scooter motor is its power level.
+The most useful specification of an electric scooter motor is its power.

 The motor power determines many of the performance features of the scooter.
 Higher motor power will typically result in: